Shaughnessy Cohen: Member of Parliament

+Death in House of Commons

-On December 9, 1998, she collapsed in the House of Commons, just seconds after she had stood to address the House.
-She had suffered a cerebral hemorrhage and was pronounced dead soon afterward.
+On December 9, 1998, she collapsed in the House of Commons, just minutes after she had stood to address the House.

+Three MPs, that were doctors, rushed to her desk and performed CPR on her until paramedics took over about ten minutes later.
+Reform Party MP Grant Hill was one of those doctors, and said she had a pulse when the paramedics rushed her to the hospital.
+She had suffered a cerebral hemorrhage and was pronounced dead soon afterward at Ottawa Civic Hospital.
 She was the fifth MP in Canadian history to die on Parliament Hill, and the first ever to suffer a fatal health incident in the House of Commons chamber rather than in her office or on the wider Parliament Hill grounds.

 In the House the following day, MPs from all parties spoke in tribute to Cohen.
 Reform Party MP Randy White praised her personality as "a seemingly impossible combination of vigorous partisanship and open-minded friendship," while New Democratic Party leader Alexa McDonough paid tribute to Cohen's passionate belief in "the pursuit of justice for the rights of those who were not being fully respected."
 Historian Charlotte Gray, a personal friend of Cohen's, revealed that Cohen had once filled the glass on Paul Martin's House of Commons desk with gin just before a budget speech, while Liberal Party strategist Jerry Yanover described her as "an up-front, in-your-face, old-fashioned Liberal, the kind that had principles and didn't compromise them."
 Following the speeches, MPs unanimously agreed to immediately adjourn the House for the Christmas holiday, several days earlier than planned.